 Internally it is used to treat PUO, malaria, to quench excessive thirst, to improve appetite, to treat diarrhea, jaundice, to eliminate poisons and toxins, for bronchitis, bronchial asthma, for urinary problems, menstrual problems, to treat gynecological problems etc.

 Daaruharidraa (Berberis aristata) has been in use worldwide for the treatment of diarrhea, diseases of the liver and gallbladder.
 It is used as a bitter tonic, stomachic, cholagogue, antiperiodic and alterative in cases of remittent and intermittent fevers.

 In India, its preparation ‘Rasaut’ mixed with honey is used for mukhapaaka (stomatitis, aphthous ulcers), abrasions and ulcerations of the skin.

-Internal-It is indicated for liver disorders, arsha (bleeding hemorrhoids), paandu (anemia), kaamalaa (jaundice), agnimaandya (loss of appetite), aruchi (loss of taste), rakta pitta, rakta pradara (menorrhegia), shweta pradara (leucorrhea), kushtha (leprosy), kandu (itching), jwara (PUO).
+Internal-It is indicated for liver disorders, arsha (bleeding hemorrhoids), paandu (anemia), kaamalaa (jaundice), agnimaandya (loss of appetite), aruchi (loss of taste), rakta pitta (bleeding disorder), rakta pradara (menorrhegia), shweta pradara (leucorrhea), kushtha (leprosy), kandu (itching), jwara (PUO).

-Darwyaadi Ghana Sattwa watee has been used in Shwetapradara (Leucorrhea) and other diseases.
+Daarwyaadi Ghana Sattwa watee (Tablet from Ayurvedic Medicine): has been used in Shwetapradara (Leucorrhea) and other diseases.